Better understanding our Barking & Dagenham community

 What is the Care City Cohort?

-We have been working with UCLPartners, NIHR ARC North Thames, BHR CCG, the London Borough of Barking and Dagenham and NELFT to create a unique dataset, the Care City Cohort, of Barking and Dagenham residents from 2011 onwards.
+We have worked with UCLPartners, NIHR ARC North Thames, BHR CCG, the London Borough of Barking and Dagenham and NELFT to create a unique dataset, the Care City Cohort, of Barking and Dagenham residents from 2011 onwards.
 The dataset includes individual and household level linked data across the health services and Barking and Dagenham council (B&D) and is used to understand how the population uses services alongside wider social determinants of health

 The objective is to deliver real change, using the insights from the data and working in partnership with the health and care workforce to confirm how and what we need to do to make population health a priority for all.